wetryingtodorock/getblock-docs/en/rpc-service/kcc/ws/kcc_eth_hashrate.md

 ---
-title: kcc:eth_hashrate \[WebSocket\]
+title: kcc:eth_hashrate - KuCoin Community Chain
-description: Returns the number of hashes per second that the node is mining with.
+description: Example code for the kcc:eth_hashrate ws method. Сomplete guide on how to use kcc:eth_hashrate ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters